xpbaks/portfolio-optimisation-R/README.md

 - Simulated portfolios cloud
 - Efficient frontier (approximation)
 - Portfolio weights along the efficient frontier
+Interpretion:
+If GOOG is at Risk = 0.02, Return = 0.001, it means:
+On average, Google’s stock grows 0.1% per day,
+But daily prices fluctuate about 2% up or down.
+If TSLA is at Risk = 0.035, Return = 0.003, it means:
+Average daily return is higher (0.3% per day),
+But volatility is much larger (3.5% swings daily).

 ## 🔧 Tools Used
 - R, quantmod, tidyverse, ggplot2